Kronos-Integration/service-health/README.md

 **Extends Service**

 Collects health state form all components
-Currently we only check that there are no service is in failed state
+Currently we only check that there is no service is in failed state

 ### autostart